IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 iv) For each CTD, minimize the residual of the squared differences between Winkler and CTD oxygen by using excel's solver function starting with the SBE default coefficients for SOC (slope), VOffset, and E (pressure correction) [following SBE Application Note AN64-2] to find new coefficients for the conversion from oxygen voltage to engineering units.
 This may be done for all stations or a group of stations. \
 v) Apply to data by modifying the SOC, VOffset, and E coefficients in XMLCON file(s), and re-running steps in B.

+7) Use ODV to inspect processed (averaged, downcast) data [only after steps in C?] to flag very low salinity (or large sensor-sensor salinity differences) or negative oxygen values.
+... source document is for post-cruise processing; fill in details for operation/QC on a cruise or othewise ...
+   Use ODV or similar visualization tools to identify anomalies, particularly in surface layers and regions with strong gradients.